mrhavens/openmaint_docker/README.md

 exit
 ```

-You show now be back at the host server.
+You should now be back at the host server.
 Now restart the Tomcat container for the changes to take effect.
 ```
 docker restart $CONTINER_ID
 ```